Celebrities dive for leisure and for the profession • SiteBarra

 Sandra Bullock

-Best Actress Oscar-winning actress for The Blind Side, Sandra Bullock, decided to become a certified scuba diver to overcome the discomfort she felt when she was underwater.
+Best Actress Oscar-winning actress for The Blind Side, Sandra Bullock, decided to become a certified scuba diver to overcome the discomfort she felt while being underwater.
 After a while of practice, she finds the activity relaxing.

 Parineeti Chopra